namin1993/Capstone_Project/README.md

 * Using a loop to identify null values is also a helpful tactic to obtain information on the dataset.
 ![find nulls](https://github.com/namin1993/Capstone_Project/blob/Lauren_week_2/lauren_resources_week_2/find%20nulls.png)

-* I conducted various transformations on the data set including:
+* Various transformations were conducted including:

       * dropping null values